yshrsmz/sqlstitch/README.md

 This will create a new file named sorted_schema.sql containing the sorted SQL statements.

+## Supported SQL Statements

+Currently, `sqlstitch` supports the following SQL statements:

+- `CREATE TABLE`: This statement is used to create a new table in a database.
+- `CREATE INDEX`: This statement is used to create an index on one or more columns of a table.

+Please note that other SQL statements present in the provided files will be ignored by `sqlstitch` in its current version.
+We are actively working on expanding the list of supported SQL statements.
+Stay tuned for updates!

 ## Installation

 To install `sqlstitch`, please refer to the [releases](https://github.com/yshrsmz/sqlstitch/releases) page.
 You'll find the latest version of sqlstitch there, along with instructions on how to install it.